On this page

 e.g. Thesis Ph D and Simon Fraser and femini*

-- Once there, you will be able to search by keyword, department, or author.
+- Once there, you will be able to search an author/title/keyword and use the Facets to filter the search results.

 - Faculty publications are also available.

-- Summit can be accessed from the Library Homepage under Other Collections.
+- Summit can be accessed from the Library website under Help > Publish.

 Using Dissertations and Theses Abstracts and Index